modelscope/FunASR/docs/tutorial/README.md

 ([简体中文](https://github.com/modelscope/FunASR/blob/main/docs/tutorial/README_zh.md)|English)

 FunASR has open-sourced a large number of pre-trained models on industrial data.
-You are free to use, copy, modify, and share FunASR models under the [Model License Agreement](https://github.com/modelscope/FunASR/blob/main/MODEL_LICENSE).
+Each model weight has its own license: record the exact model ID and revision, and follow the license materials on its model card.
+The [FunASR Model License Agreement](https://github.com/modelscope/FunASR/blob/main/MODEL_LICENSE) applies only when that model card explicitly links to it.
 Below, we list some representative models.
 For a comprehensive list, please refer to our [Model Zoo](https://github.com/modelscope/FunASR/tree/main/model_zoo).

 <div align="center">
 <h4>